Find out about the funding available to support refugee families

 In property terms, a void cost is when a property is empty and receives no income from tenants.
 It is likely that you will incur some void costs in the accommodation while you are waiting for the family to arrive.
 Your group will be able to put in a claim after a family have arrived.
 The Home Office will email your Lead Sponsor with a copy of this form (we will also be reminding you about this!).
-Do make sure you ask your Lead Sponsor to forward this on to you.
 You will need to demonstrate the costs you have incurred.
 This could be done via a bank statement showing the payments alongside a rental agreement covering that period, for example.

 - 1-3 Bedroomed properties are capped at 8 weeks of void property costs, capped at the Local Housing Allowance rate

 - 4 bedroomed properties are capped at 12 weeks of void property costs, capped at the Local Housing Allowance rate*

 All Adult (over-19) Refugees must be given to access to formal ESOL classes for 8 hours per week.
 In order to support this, the Home Office can provide £850 per adult refugee which can be used to contribute toward running classes, paying ESOL fees or providing childcare where this is a barrier to attendance.
 This will be payable from the Home Office to your Lead Sponsor.
 If a family member is 18 on arrival, you can claim the rate for them when they turn 19.
 Your Lead Sponsor will receive a claim form from the Home Office once a family has been allocated to your Group, and Reset will be reminding you to have this completed!
 Your Lead Sponsor will need to upload this form via MoveIT.